ughost/v16/README.md

 This feature builds sack of parts and use each of it in order of use `.use()`

 Important:
- - 1 call = 1 call, so if you use this part couple times engine call it couple times (it usefull too).
+ - 1 call = 1 call, so if you use some part couple times engine call it couple times (it usefull too).
  - parts called by `.use()` after the engine starts (f.e. to bind some AJAX response) will be started immediately.
  - stack can be increased while the engine starts so one part can use another one.
- - if engine found some part which declaration type !== 'function' it will call each of method of this object (?todo: new $part).
+ - if engine found some part which declaration type !== 'function' it will call each of method of this object (?todo: new part()).

-### 5. gears declaration
+### 5. gears
-This can be usefull when you whant to call some part after redirect whitout any dirty tricks.
+This can be usefull when you want to call some part after redirect without any dirty tricks.

-Gears got simple structure where name of `gear` is that what you must set in activator to "roll the `gear`" - in this case activator is `location.hash`, look at the definition of `gear`:
+Gears got simple structure where name of a gear is that what you must set in activator to "roll the gear" - in this case activator is `location.hash`, look at the definition of extremly usefull gear:

 	v16.newGear('thankYou', function () {
 		window.alert('Thank you for smth! :)');